patrickmmartin/errorcodeNX/article.md

     }
 ```

-And rather neatly we can avoid "false matches" caused by code handling caused exception types over eagerly.
+This approach has some rather neat properties: we can avoid "false matches" caused by code handling caused exception types over eagerly.
+The parameter has to be an error_code, not a string literal.
 Having a unified set of identities allows callees to throw an exception, relying upon callers higher in the stack to make the decision on how to handle that status, and avoiding the need re-throw the exception.
 Even if re-thrown - if the same _error_code_ is used, the _identity_ is of course preserved even if the stack at the point of re-throw is different from the originating thrower.

 ### Code Sample: exception handling with fall-through